 Cost of treatment

-£40 per session.
-Concessionary prices are available for a course of treatment or the unwaged upon request
+£50 per session.
+Concessionary prices may be available for unwaged upon request

-Gaynor is a member of the British Acupuncture Council.
+Gaynor is a member of the British Acupuncture Association.
 This often means that patients are able to reclaim the costs of their treatment if they have health insurance.